-FIG.8.
-Interval between discovery and application in physical science (after Eli Ginzberg, Technology and' Social Change, Columbia University Press, 1964).
+Fig. 8.
+Interval between discovery and application in physical science (after Eli Ginzberg, Technology and Social Change, Columbia University Press, 1964).

-Another diagram (Fig. 9), covering a period of 250,000 years, indicates the drastic acceleration of four of the world's activities: travelling, communications, killing and calculating.
+Another diagram (Fig. 9), covering a period of 250,000 years, indicates the drastic acceleration of four of the world's activities: travelling, communications, killing and calculating.2 travelling at ten times that speed.
+Today, astronauts move through space at speeds on the order of 40,000 kilometres per hour.

 For thousands of centuries man travelled at walking pace.
 Then came the wheel.
 Towards the end of the nineteenth century, the invention of the internal combustion engine enabled him to reach a speed of 140 kilometres per hour.
-By 1 94d, jet aircraft were already travelling at ten times that speed.
-Today, astronauts move through space at speeds on the order of 40,000 kilometres per hour.
+By 1945, jet aircraft were already

-1. John McHalet The Future of the Future, p.
-60, New York1 N-Y 1 Braziller 1969.

-2. Diagram prepared by the former British Minister of Technology, Anthony Wedgwood Benn, who used it during a lecture at London University on 25 April 1970.
+John McHale, The Future of the Future, p.
+60, New York, N.Y., Braziller, 1969.
+Diagram prepared by the former British Minister of Technology, Anthony Wedgwood Benn, who used it during a lecture at London University on 25 April 1971.

 Twentieth-century speeds and world-wide availability of modern vehicles have made travel commonplace and distance inconsequential.
 Last century, the average man hardly ever ventured from his birthplace.
 Modern man is a nomad.
-In 1967,108 million Americans took 360 million trips involving overnight stays more than 100 miles from their home.
-And in 1971 1 million foreigners voyaged to the United States, while 1 t/2 million Germans took vacations in Spain.
+In 1967, 108 million Americans took 360 million trips involving overnight stays more than 100 miles from their home.
+And in 1971 1 million foreigners voyaged to the United States, while 11⁄2 million Germans took vacations in Spain.
 In 1970, airlines flew 310 million passengers 4,500 million miles.